-Judging the pro's and con's of where to base yourself during your holidays in Tuscany?
-The DiscoverTuscany would like to weigh in with a bit of insider information, which just may help you tip the scales towards basing yourself in Val d'Orcia during your (next) holiday in the region of Tuscany.
+Judging the pros and cons of where to base yourself during your holidays in Tuscany?
+Our team would like to weigh in with a bit of insider information, which just may help you tip the scales towards basing yourself in Val d'Orcia during your (next) holiday in the region of Tuscany.

 As you search the area of Val d'Orcia for a place to stay there is so much to take into consideration, beyond considering a list of extras and the location, you will find it helpful to use our list of carefully selected vacation accommodations where you can contact the owner's direct for the best prices and more detailed information.
 These quality holiday rentals include panoramic positions, private pools, typical Tuscan decors and lots of special touches for your stay in Val d'Orcia, Tuscany.

 If you already know you want to stay in this area, check out our top 5 places to stay in Val d'Orcia!

 This is undoubtedly one of the most iconic locations within the region of Tuscany.
 Photographed thousands of times for its soft rolling hills crowned with antique fortresses and back roads lined by tall cypress trees.
 It is no wonder UNESCO declared the area a heritage site!
 Brush up on your photography skills, and be prepared to stop often as you drive one of the roads that criss-cross the area.
 We promise you will constantly be searching for that next perfect shot to send home to friends and family.